Heron Hill Primary School

 - How is the decision made about what type and how much support my child/young person will receive?

-The decisions about the type of support your child needs will be based on discussions between all interested parties including you as a parent.
+The decisions about the type of support your child needs will be based on discussions between all interested parties including you as a parent/carer.
+Within the school budget there is an allocation for special educational needs.
+The Headteacher, SENCO and governing body make decisions regarding funding, which is regularly monitored and reviewed.

 - How are parents involved in the setting/school/college?
 How can I be involved?